 “ I’m considering purchasing a home with my fiance.
 The seller is offering a rent-to-own program.
-What I want to know is there a difference between a rent-to-own program a land contract.
-At this time we don’t qualify for a traditional mortgage, but we are working on that with our loan officer.
+Is there a difference between a rent-to-own program and a land contract?
+At this time, we don’t qualify for a traditional mortgage, but we are working on that with our loan officer.

-In a land contract arrangement, the seller continues to hold title to the property so they still hold the deed while the purchaser makes the agreed-upon installment payments for the designated time.
-When he or she is done with all their payments the seller is obligated to convey the deed over to the buyer.
+In a land contract arrangement, the seller continues to hold title to the property, so they still hold the deed while the purchaser makes the agreed-upon installment payments for the designated time.
+When he or she is done with all their payments, the seller is obligated to convey the deed over to the buyer.
 Usually, the deed will be held at a title company during the existence of the land contract.

 In a rent-to-own agreement, it’s a bit different.
 First, another name for rent-to-own is known as a lease option.
 When it comes to buying under a rent-to-own arrangement, a portion of the rental payment will be applied to an agreed-upon purchase price in the future.
 Basically, the parties are agreeing that the tenant can buy the property in the future for a specific price and a part of each monthly rental payment will be applied to the purchase price.
-The amount applied to the purchase price however is usually not significant.
+The amount applied to the purchase price, however, is usually not significant.
 For instance, a tenant might agree to purchase a home for $100,000 in the future.
 The lease payment for the property might be a thousand a month.
-Of the $1,000 maybe 50 or $100 will be applied towards the purchase price.
+Of the $1,000 maybe $50 or $100 will be applied towards the purchase price.

-A tenant in a rent-to-own program is legally just leasing a property whereas a purchaser of a land contract has actual legal ownership right in their property.
-The land contract buyer has what we call an equitable interest and they can go and get a mortgage when they need to to pay off a land contract.
+A tenant in a rent-to-own program is legally just leasing a property, whereas a purchaser of a land contract has actual legal ownership rights in their property.
+The land contract buyer has what we call an equitable interest and they can go and get a mortgage when they need to pay off a land contract.
 They can refinance the land contract and have access to the equity in the property.
 This isn’t so in a rent-to-own situation.
 The tenant has no ownership rights in the property.
 In fact, the tenant could lose all the money that’s been designated towards the purchase price if they fail to meet their lease obligations.

-Whether you are considering a land contract or rent to own, remember, that any agreements or transactions that concern real estate and last for over one year, must be in writing to be enforceable.
+Whether you are considering a land contract or rent to own, remember that any agreements or transactions that concern real estate and last for over one year must be in writing to be enforceable.